What Is a Lien on a House? Meaning, Types & How It Works (Pakistan Guide)

 • Involuntary lien: Like unpaid taxes or contractor bills.

-• Effect: You can’t sell or transfer the property until the lien is removed
+• Effect: You cannot sell or transfer the property until you remove the lien.

-Lien marking helps lenders secure loans using assets as collateral.
-It places a legal claim on an asset, stopping the owner from selling or transferring it until they settle the lien.
-Banks and financial institutions often use this process for loans against securities like mutual funds, fixed deposits, and insurance policies.
+Lien marking helps lenders secure loans by using assets as collateral.
+It creates a legal claim on an asset.
+This prevents the owner from selling or transferring it until they pay the loan in full.
+Banks and financial institutions commonly use lien marking for mutual funds, fixed deposits, and insurance policies.

-A mortgage is the most common type of lien in real estate.
-It gives the lender legal rights to the house until the borrower fully repays the loan.
-Simply put, a mortgage acts as a property lien, ensuring the lender gets paid before the owner can sell the house.
+Yes, a mortgage is the most common type of lien in real estate.
+It gives the lender legal rights over the property until the borrower repays the loan in full.
+In simple terms, a mortgage is a lien on the property that secures the lender’s interest.

-A lien allows a creditor to seize and sell a borrower’s property if the borrower fails to meet loan obligations.
-The borrower cannot sell the property without the lien holder’s consent.
-This ensures the lender gets paid before any ownership transfer happens.
+A lien gives the lender the right to seize and sell the property if the borrower fails to repay the loan.
+The borrower cannot sell the property without the lender’s consent.
+This ensures the lender recovers their money before any ownership transfer.

 Was this article helpful?